-- The recent spike in the inflation index has a direct impact on your employee’s buying power, and will eventually lead to employees demanding higher wages.
+- The ongoing spike in the inflation index has a direct impact on your employee’s buying power, and will eventually lead to employees demanding higher wages.

 - A creative, non-wage bonus or benefit can appease the immediate demand for higher wages, without incurring a long-term wage obligation.